St. Francis Seminary (Ohio)

-The former St. Francis Seminary is a historic building located at 10290 Mill Road in Springfield Township in the northern suburbs of Cincinnati, Ohio, United States.
-On March 5, 1999, it was listed on the National Register of Historic Places.
+St. Francis Seminary was a Catholic seminary at 10290 Mill Road in Springfield Township in the northern suburbs of Cincinnati, Ohio.
+On March 5, 1999, the building was listed on the National Register of Historic Places.
 In 2000 it began to house a Franciscan retirement community named Mercy Franciscan at Winton Woods.
-Beginning in 1858, St. Francis Seminary educated over 4500 students in its 122 years of operation before its 1980 closure, 650 of which became priests and six of whom became bishops.
+Founded in 1858, St. Francis Seminary educated over 4500 students in its 122 years of operation before its 1980 closure, 650 of whom became priests and six of whom became bishops.

 History

 St. Francis Seminary was housed at this building across the street from St. Francis Seraph Church from 1868 to 1922.

 Founding

 Members of the Order of Friars Minor from Tyrol, Austria, arrived in Cincinnati in 1844, having been recruited by Archbishop John Purcell to serve German-speaking Catholics.
 In 1854, the European superiors attempted to recall the American friars, who refused.
-From that point, the Tyrolean Franciscans would send no more men to America, meaning the Amerians needed to found their own seminaries and educate their own clergy.
+From that point, the Tyrolean Franciscans would send no more men to America, meaning the Americans needed to found their own seminaries and educate their own clergy.

 In 1858, the friars opened St. Francis Gymnasium, as the institution was then known, at a residence at the intersection of Liberty and Vine, across the street from St. Francis Seraph Church in Over-the-Rhine.
 Thirty young men from throughout Cincinnati were formally enrolled under the leadership of Archangelus Gstir, the first rector.

 The institution grew as the friars opened a new monastery in the area in 1860 and a parochial school in 1861, some classrooms of which were used by the seminarians.
 A new purpose-built school was completed at 1615 Republic Street seven years later.
 This was necessitated by growth in the enrollment of the parochial school, which needed more classrooms.
 By 1883, 69 alumni of the seminary had gone on to be ordained to the priesthood.
 While some secular clergy, such as Ferdinand Brossart and Nicholas Chrysostom Matz, the future bishops of Covington and Denver, were admitted to the institution, St. Francis eventually admitted exclusively those students seeking to enter the Franciscans.

 Due to the urban and congested location of the Republic Street property, as well as growth in enrollment, the friars began to look for a more quiet and suburban location in the Cincinnati area, and acquired 127 acres of land north of Mt.
 Healthy in 1921.
 The Republic Street building continued to be owned by the Franciscans and was used for publishing religious literature before becoming a soup kitchen.